json-schema-form/angular-schema-form/docs/index.md

 -------------

-Schema Form watches `sf-form` and `sf-schema` and will redraw the form if one or both changes, but only if they change completly, i.e. not the same object and/or form instance.
+Schema Form watches `sf-form` and `sf-schema` and will redraw the form if one or both changes, but only if they change completely, i.e. not the same object and/or form instance.
 For performance reasons we have opted to not watch schema and form deeply.
 So if you have updated a part of the schema or the form definition you can trigger a redraw by issuing the event `schemaFormRedraw`.